Hantavirus hemorrhagic fever with renal syndrome

-Hantavirus hemorrhagic fever with renal syndrome (HFRS) is a hemorrhagic fever caused by hantaviruses.
-Symptoms usually occur 12–16 days after exposure to the virus and come in five distinct phases: febrile, hypotensive, low urine production (oliguric), high urine production (diuretic), and recovery.
-Early symptoms include headache, lower back pain, nausea, vomiting, diarrhea, bloody stool, the appearance of spots on the skin, bleeding in the respiratory tract, and renal symptoms such as kidney swelling, excess protein in urine, and blood in urine.
+Hantavirus hemorrhagic fever with renal syndrome (HFRS) is a hemorrhagic fever caused by hantavirus infection.
+Symptoms usually occur 2 weeks after exposure to the hantavirus and come in five distinct clinical stages: febrile (toxic), hypotensive, low urine production (oliguric), high urine production (diuretic), and recovery.
+Early symptoms include headache, lower back pain, nausea, vomiting, diarrhea, bloody stool, the appearance of spots on the skin, bleeding in the respiratory tract, and renal symptoms such as kidney swelling, proteinuria, and hematuria.
 During the hypotensive phase, blood pressure lowers due to microvascular leakage.
-Renal failure then causes the diuretic phase, before recovering and increasing urine production as disease progression improves.
-The severity of symptoms varies depending on which virus causes HFRS and ranges from a mild illness to severe.
-The case fatality rate likewise varies by virus, at less than 1% up to 15%.
+Renal failure then causes the oliguric phase, before recovering and increasing urine production as disease progression improves.
+The severity of symptoms varies depending on which virus causes HFRS and ranges from mild illness to severe.
+The case fatality rate likewise varies by virus, from less than 1% up to 15%.

 HFRS is caused mainly by four viruses in Asia and Europe: Hantaan virus, Seoul virus, Puumala virus, and Dobrava-Belgrade virus.
 In East Asia, Hantaan virus is the most common cause of HFRS, causes a severe form of HFRS, and is spread by striped field mice.
-Seoul virus accounts for about a quarter of HFRS cases, causes a moderate form of the disease, and is found worldwide due to the global distribution of its natural reservoir, the brown rat.
+The Seoul virus accounts for about a quarter of HFRS cases, causes a moderate form of the disease, and is found worldwide due to the global distribution of its natural reservoir, the brown rat.
 Puumala virus is the most common cause of HFRS in Russia and northern and central Europe, usually causes a mild form of HFRS, and is transmitted by the bank vole.
-Dobrava-Belgrade virus is the most common cause of HFRS in southern Europe, and varies in disease severity and natural reservoir depending on its genotype.
-A mild form of HFRS often called nephropathia epidemica is caused by Puumala virus and Dobrava-Belgrade virus.
-Transmission occurs mainly through inhalation of aerosols that contain rodent saliva, urine, or feces, but can also occur through contaminated food, bites, and scratches.
-Vascular endothelial cells and macrophages are the primary cells infected by hantaviruses, and infection causes abnormalities with blood clotting, all of which results in fluid leakage responsible for the more severe symptoms.
-Recovery from infection likely confers life-long protection.
+The Dobrava-Belgrade virus is the most common cause of HFRS in southern Europe, and varies in disease severity and natural reservoir depending on its genotype.
+A mild form of HFRS, often called nephropathia epidemica (NE), is caused by the Puumala virus and Dobrava-Belgrade virus.
+Transmission occurs mainly through inhalation of aerosols that contain rodent saliva, urine, or feces but can also occur through contaminated food, bites, and scratches.
+Vascular endothelial cells and macrophages are the primary cells infected by hantaviruses, and infection causes abnormalities with blood clotting, all of which result in fluid leakage responsible for the more severe symptoms.
+Recovery from infection likely confers lifelong protection.